PaulC91/shinyauthr/README.md

 `shinyauthr` is an R package providing module functions that can be used to add an authentication layer to your shiny apps.

 It borrows some code from treysp's [shiny_password](https://github.com/treysp/shiny_password) template with the goal of making implementation simpler for end users and allowing the login/logout UIs to fit easily into any UI framework, including [shinydashboard](https://rstudio.github.io/shinydashboard/).
+To enable cookie-based authentification in browsers, it also borrows code from calligross's [Shiny Cookie Based Authentication Example](https://gist.github.com/calligross/e779281b500eb93ee9e42e4d72448189).
 See [live example app here](https://cultureofinsight.shinyapps.io/shinyauthr/) and code in the [inst directory](inst/shiny-examples/shinyauthr_example).

 ## Installation

 ```r